RoosterDragon/Desktop-Ponies/Content/readme.txt

 +New feature:  Pony Editor Gui!

 -Behaviors that are part of a chain and shouldn't be used individually are no longer selected to be used when using "Take Control".
 This fixes Twilight's broken behavior in that mode.
--When attempting to follow an object, but unable to due to a barrier of some kind, ponies will now sit and stare longengly at their object of desire until they can move again.
+-When attempting to follow an object, but unable to due to a barrier of some kind, ponies will now sit and stare longingly at their object of desire until they can move again.
 They used to just forget about it and do something else
 -Effects are now enabled on mouseover
--Ponies will now try to figure out what a good place to move to would be first before teleporting out of an avoidance zone (help reduce poines going crazy all over if you set the avoidance zone too big).
+-Ponies will now try to figure out what a good place to move to would be first before teleporting out of an avoidance zone (help reduce ponies going crazy all over if you set the avoidance zone too big).

-Updated ponies:  Twilight (ini file fix for take_control), Luna (art), Trixie (fireworks!), RainBow Dash (now includes original PSD files, no other changes)
+Updated ponies:  Twilight (ini file fix for take_control), Luna (art), Trixie (fireworks!), Rainbow Dash (now includes original PSD files, no other changes)

 v1.18
-Updated ponies:  Gilda, Nightmare Moon, Parasprite, Princess Luna, Trixie Fixed ponies:  Pikamina no longer walks vertically.
+Updated ponies:  Gilda, Nightmare Moon, Parasprite, Princess Luna, Trixie Fixed ponies:  Pinkamina no longer walks vertically.
 Derpy walks a bit faster

 New features:
--Ponies will now "bounce" off of walls/boundries instead of selecting a new behavior.
+-Ponies will now "bounce" off of walls/boundaries instead of selecting a new behavior.
 This should help not get clumped up in corners, and just look better.
 -There is now an option to avoid other program windows.
 Note that this is disabled by default; find it in the options menu.
-	*this may take quite a bit more CPU usage than other options* *note that it doesn't work well with too many ponies on the screen - they end up overlapping and obscuring each othere's view of what windows are there*
+	*this may take quite a bit more CPU usage than other options* *note that it doesn't work well with too many ponies on the screen - they end up overlapping and obscuring each other’s view of what windows are there*